Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proofs of Theorems and

+We now prove a more general lemma.
+For an integer $d\geq 0$, let ${\cal G}_d$ be the class of graphs that consists of graphs, in which each connected component has at most $d$ $3^+$ vertices.

+\begin{lemma} For every $d\geq 1$, a graph from ${\cal G}_d$ is star $3$-colourable if and only if it is ${\cal F}'$-subgraph-free for some finite set of graphs ${\cal F}'$. \end{lemma}

-\begin{lemma} Let $d$ be a fixed constant.
-Suppose $G$ contains at most $d$ $3^+$-vertices.
-Then {\sc Star $3$-Colouring} (restricted to such graphs) can be solved in polynomial time. \end{lemma} \begin{proof} Let us give the proof for $d=2$ where there are exactly two $3^+$-vertices before we make the obvious generalisation.
-Let $u$ and $v$ be the $3^+$-vertices.
+\begin{proof} Let us give the proof for $d=2$ where we consider a connected graph $G$ from ${\cal G}_2$ that has exactly two $3^+$-vertices before we make the obvious generalisation.
+Let $u$ and $v$ be the $3^+$-vertices of $G$.
 Let $P_x$ be the set of paths from $x \in \{u,v\}$ that terminate with a vertex of degree $1$.
 Let $C_x$ be the set of paths from $x \in \{u,v\}$ that return to $x$ making a cycle.
 Let $P_{u,v}$ be the set of paths from $u$ to $v$.
 These account for all vertices of $G$.
 Recall that star colouring has the property that it can see up to distance $3$ from a certain vertex in terms of the effect of colours.
 Consider the paths in $P_{u,v}$ that are of length $\geq 3+4+3=10$.
 In any star $3$-colouring of a path of length $\geq 10$, the middle four vertices must contain a consecutive run of three distinct colours.
 It follows that a path of length $10$ covers all longer paths of length $1 \bmod 3$.
 Then, paths of length $11$ and $12$ cover all longer paths of length $2$ and $0 \bmod 3$, respectively.
 Thus, we may w.l.o.g. consider that the paths in $P_{u,v}$ are of length at most $12$.
 Now, suppose there are more than $N=3^6$ of some particular length $m$ of path.
 Then in any star $3$-colouring of these, some sequence of three colours at the beginning and at the end must appear more than once.
 Since it appears more than once it could be repeated if there were additional paths of length $m$ over and above the $N$ without violating the condition of star $3$-colouring.
 In this fashion, we may assume that there are at most $3^6$ copies of a path of any length.
 But now we reduced our graph to one of bounded size $\leq 5 \cdot 12 \cdot 12 \cdot 3^6$ (this is: \#sets, \#path-lengths, \#vertices, \#end-types, respectively) and we can check using brute force whether it is star $3$-colourable.
+If it is not star $3$-colourable then may add it to our list of forbidden subgraphs.